 FHA loans are guaranteed by the Federal Housing Administration in the U.S. Not only are they accessible to first-time or low-income buyers, but there are no particular eligibility requirements to getting an FHA loan so long as the property and the borrower qualify for financing.

 Credit score requirements are more relaxed than a conventional loan.
 An Individual with a credit score as low as 500 and a 10% down payment can qualify for an FHA loan.
 Borrowers who can produce a credit score of 580 are offered minimum down payment options of 3%, which reduces slightly if your credit score is above 620.

 FHA loans are a powerful buying tool for many who are aspiring to become a homeowner, though they do have high mortgage fees for the full term of the loan if you pay less than 10% down – which can be up to 30 years.

 Homebuyers have a lot of modern mortgage options to choose from today.
 The bottom line is to ensure that you know about the selection so you can choose something that will work for you over the long run.

 When compared with government loans, a conventional mortgage can offer homeowners incredible benefits such as flexible terms, adjustable rates, and multiple property types, including second homes or investment properties.
 In particular, those with non-traditional employment or creative real estate investment plans are more empowered to purchase property than ever before, thanks to the variety of innovative non-conforming mortgage options available on the modern market.

-If you have lingering questions about exactly how you can make a conventional mortgage work for you, The Mortgage Shop is here to guide you through the process.
+If you have lingering questions about exactly how you can make a conventional mortgage work for you, The Mortgage Shop, LLC is here to guide you through the process.
 Our experienced team offers investors brilliant, out-of-the-box mortgage solutions to suit their financial goals.
-If you want to learn how we can do this for you too, contact The Mortgage Shop today.
+If you want to learn how we can do this for you too, contact The Mortgage Shop, LLC today.